Tourist Map of Zion National Park – Discover the Majestic Red Cliffs

 Transportation and Mobility

 Private vehicles can only access the park during the offseason, from November to mid-March.
-From mid-March through late November, the only way to access the Scenic Drive is through the park's free shuttle service.
+From mid-March till late November, the only way to access the Scenic Drive is through the park's free shuttle service.
 Park and Ride lots are available in Springdale and at the park's entrance.

 For those staying outside the park, the Springdale Shuttle connects with the Zion Canyon Shuttle at the park's entrance.
-It operates daily and stops at nine locations in the town.
+It operates daily and stops at nine locations in town.
 Cycling is also permitted on all park roadways and on the Pa'rus Trail.

 Schedules and Prices

 The entrance fee to Zion National Park is $35 per vehicle, valid for seven days.
-An individual entry ticket costs $20, while a motorcycle entry ticket is priced at $30.
+An individual entry ticket costs $20, while a motorcycle entry ticket is $30.
 The yearly Zion Pass is available for $70, providing unlimited access to the park.
 Fees can be paid at the Zion Canyon or Kolob Canyons entrance stations.

 Safety Tips